GlobalNOC/tsds-grafana/globalnoc-tsds-datasource/README.md

 ### Deployment

-Use make rpm to generate an RPM based on `globalnoc-tsds-datasource.spec`.
+1. Use make rpm to generate an RPM based on `globalnoc-tsds-datasource.spec`.
 Set the `BUILD_NUMBER` environmnet variable to use a release number other than 0.
+0. In Grafana, create a new GlobalNOC TSDS Datasource.
+0. Click Save & Test to verify the Datasource is correctly configured.

 ### Development